Skip to main content

 2. Complete handler chains โ€“ always end with a terminator handler that formats the final response.

-3. Keep handlers small โ€“ prefer multiple composables to a single monolith.
+4. Keep logic small โ€“ prefer multiple composables to a single monolith.

 handler: compose(